-Results of both heuristics are depicted in figures 2 and 3 (results of parameterization settings C and D can be found in figures 4 and 5 in Appendix B).
-The boxplots display most relevant statistical data (means, quartiles, whiskers, outliers).
-Boxplots in each figure have been sketched for 12 different scenarios depending on the number of incidents and the number of rescue units.
-For example, the notation 10/20 on the x-axis depicts a scenario of 10 rescue units and 20 incidents.
-Each box integrates the results of ten replications thus calculating to 12x10=120 problem instances for each figure.
-The figures read as follows: the scale represents the ratio between the two heuristics.
-Entries close to the upper top, i.e. close to 100%, are to be understood that it is not easily possible to substantially improve the benchmark by the introduced Monte Carlo based heuristic.
-Data points close to the bottom margin of a figure can be interpreted as a (large) benefit in comparison to the benchmark.
+Results of both heuristics are depicted in figure 2.
+The boxplots display most relevant statistical figures (means, quartiles, whiskers).
+Boxplots have been sketched for 12 different scenarios depending on the number of incidents (Inc.) and the number of rescue units (RU).
+Each box integrates the results of ten replications thus calculating to 12x10=120 problem instances.
+The figure itself reads as follows: the scale represents the ratio between the two heuristics.
+Entries on the very right-hand side are to be understood that we are not able to substantially improve the benchmark by our Monte Carlo based heuristic.
+Data points on the very left-hand side can be interpreted as a benefit in comparison to the benchmark.

-Apparently, all results of the proposed Monte-Carlo based heuristic are better than those of the benchmark since none of the objective values exceed the result gained from the benchmark heuristic (proportions $\leq 100\%$).
-Some of them tend to excessively improve the benchmark especially in more straightforward scenarios (up to 57% (left whisker) in the 10RU|10Inc setting).
-The objective value can be improved to up to 30-40% in a (20RU|20Inc) environment.
-The performance adapts towards the benchmark in more complex settings with more incidents evolving.
+Apparently, all results of the proposed Monte-Carlo based heuristic are better than those of the benchmark.
+Some of them tend to excessively improve the benchmark especially in more straightforward scenarios (up to 57% (left whisker) in the 10Inc|10RU setting).
+The objective value can be improved to up to 30-40% in a (20Inc|20RU) environment.
+The performance adapts towards the benchmark in more

 Figure 2.
-Results of the Monte Carlo based solution heuristic relative to the benchmark heuristic (parameterization A, p_i^k : μ =20, σ =10).
+Results of the Monte Carlo based solution heuristic compared to the benchmark heuristic.